23 Ways To Counter Writer’s Block

 19. What I wish I knew before…

-Write about what you have learned during your blogging months/years.
-Many successful bloggers make mistakes when they are starting out.
-Whether you enrolled in the most coveted blogging course or were coached by the Godfather of Blogging, you must have made some mistakes somewhere.
-Blog about the mistakes and how you overcame them.
+Write about what you have learned during your months/years of blogging.
+Many successful bloggers make mistakes when starting out, whether they enrolled in the most coveted blogging course or were coached by the Godfather of Blogging.
+You must have made some mistakes somewhere, so blog about them and how you overcame them.

 A blog post about a personal experience is always a good read.